 Give up is just one of many phrasal verbs that can be transitive or intransitive.
 Whether give up has an object or not will alter the meaning it conveys.
 The first sense of give up means “to forgo something,” whereas the second sense means “to stop trying.”

-The first sense of to blow up means to explode, whereas the second sense means “to express rage.”
+The first sense of take off means “to leave the ground,” whereas the second sense means “to remove.”